Sailing to the epic lighthouse Vinga

 Two more trips to Erlandsson’s and the construction back on the transom was in place.
 Felt slightly trapped in Långedrag Marina after these long warm days and decided to take off for the island outside of Gothenburg holding the epic Vinga Lighthouse as it is an undisputed landmark and local trophy.

 The little innocent evening leg to Vinga offered some unexpected drama.
-With the wind and pretty stubborn current in my back, I entered into the narrow marina with sails down and little possibilities to control the speed.
+With the wind and a pretty stubborn current in my back, I entered the narrow marina with sails down and few possibilities to control the speed.
 So, I turned on my engine after I had inspected the narrow pier/marina and realized that there was no room for me at all.

 There was no time to think about why.
 Damage control was more suitable, as the current and wind would swing me up on the rocks opposite the pier in a matter of seconds.
 But like a saint, a Danish gentleman/skipper popped up in his yacht and managed to grab my mooring line and tie me up against his beautiful 50-footer.

-I am not very amused by these kind of software-issues, so I simply decided to brake the “holy seal” of the shore power charger plug (I hope you will forgive me one day Louise D) and went for some “forbidden” shore power, offered by the marina.
+I am not very amused by these kinds of software issues, so I simply decided to brake the “holy seal” of the shore power charger plug (I hope you will forgive me one day Louise D) and went for some “forbidden” shore power, offered by the marina.
 Only to learn that the batteries didn’t want to charge.
 At all.
 Software problems.

-I know you cant see it, but it is in there, in the middle, next to the one with the beige bimmini, pointing the opposite way:-)
+I know you can't see it, but it is in there, in the middle, next to the one with the beige bimini, pointing the opposite way:-)